Neural Networks¶

 Preprocessing¶

-pre-process data, zero mean unit variance, sphering, standardization
+- pre-process data, zero mean unit variance, sphering, standardization, ICA

 Loss¶